hsingh23/IllinoisNet/README.md

-IllinoisNet
+Get IllinoisNet working on linux!!
 ===========

-#Get IllinoisNet working on linux!!
 **You need to fill in your password and netid in the config file
 First Copy the included wpa_supplicant to /etc/wpa_supplicant.conf**